If you’re new to the business world, you may be wondering how much should I pay my providers?

 Hire your first provider(s)

 Now it is time for you to start hiring your providers.

 You don’t need a fancy office to interview people either.

-I’d highly advice you to read these 2 blog posts:
+I’d highly advise you to read these two blog posts:

 We wrote a great blog post to help you find great providers – click here to learn more.

-That blog post will show you the importance of hiring quickly in order to scale your service fast.
+That blog post will show you the importance of hiring quickly to scale your service fast.